Agricultural mapping (In Progress)

 How does the County review mapping updates?

 One of the components of the County's Municipal Comprehensive Review is a review of the location of the prime agricultural area in the County.
-According to the Provincial Growth Plan, prime agricultural areas are areas where Class 1, 2 and 3 prime agricultural lands predominate and includes associated Class 4 through 7 lands, and additional areas where there is a local concentration of farms that exhibit characteristics of ongoing agriculture.
+Prime agricultural areas are areas where Class 1, 2 and 3 prime agricultural lands predominate and includes associated Class 4 through 7 lands, and additional areas where there is a local concentration of farms that exhibit characteristics of ongoing agriculture.

 The County's Official Plan identifies current prime agricultural areas, using areas defined in our local municipal Official Plans.
 Project consultants have developed mapping that compares the provincial and County's Official Plan mapping of prime agricultural areas and have determined that a considerable amount of additional land throughout the County has been identified as being within a prime agricultural area by the province.